-Youth Camps at SECMOL Campus, Phey
+Youth Activities at SECMOL Campus, Phey

 Film 35 min. made by SECMOL Media several years ago about our Youth CampsOccasional other short camps and courses, including in recent years:

 In May or June we run a camp for Ladakhis who study outside Ladakh.
 Each year has a different theme, and has included vocational guidance, environmental awareness and action, and entrepreneurship.